 Observing in the IR with an AO system is, in broad terms, very similar to observing with other IR instruments.
 One has to deal with high and variable backgrounds and modest detector cosmetics.
 In general, the IR background, particularly at longer wavelengths, is higher for an IR instrument with an AO system, because of the additional optics in an AO system.
 Additionally, the classical chop and nod technique, which is commonly used for the LW filters in non-AO systems, works less well as the DM introduces background fluctuations that do not cancel perfectly.
 This does not degrade L-band observations but it may degrade M-band observations.
 Given the relatively small field of view of CONICA, it is possible to observe in the L-band without having to chop and nod.
 However, the overheads are relatively large (typically 50-100%) because the sky has to be sampled frequently (at least once a minute), and poor results can be obtained if one does not offset frequently or if the time scale for fluctuations in the L-band background is short.
-We strongly recommend that users limit themselves to the autojitter template, if they choose not to use the classical chop and nod technique.
-Users are free to choose between jittering and the more classical chop and nod style of observations for the Lp, NB_3.74 and NB_4.05 filters.
-Observations in the M-band can only be done with chopping.
+We strongly recommend that users limit themselves to the autojitter template.
+Jittered observations for the Lp, NB_3.74 and NB_4.05 filters will allow a reasonably good background subtraction.

 One of the major differences between AO and non-AO systems is the pixel scale.
 The pixel scale of CONICA can be as fine as 0.013", which is a factor 10 smaller than ISAAC.
-Hence, it will take \sim 100 times longer to reach background limiting performance.
+Hence, it will take ~100 times longer to reach background limiting performance.
 Additionally, the fields-of-view are smaller, so large scale changes in the sky background are less noticeable in CONICA than in ISAAC.
 Thus, the typical integration time and the typical amount of time between telescope offsets will be larger for CONICA.